dilEMMA16/plantbebes/content/bebes/pilea2.md

 > Ensure doesn’t sit near heating vent in winter - may drop its leaves
 >
 > If you notice white spots on your Pilea, they are most likely caused by salts and chemicals in your water.
 If you do not have a filtration system, leaving the tap water in an open container overnight before watering can help remove some of the chlorine and fluoride.
+>
+>"pilea" comes from Latin "pileus" meaning "felt cap"
+>
+>Native to sourthwest China and the West Indies

 </br>